polynetwork/dev-docs/new_chain/relay_chain/relay_chain_development.md

 <h1 align="center">Develop for Poly Chain</h1>

-This step shows you how Poly Chain verifies cross-chain transactions from your chain.
+This section serves to explain how Poly Chain verifies cross-chain transactions from your chain.
-Verification by synchronizing block headers is the most common method.
+The most common method is verification by synchronizing block headers.
 The tutorial below will describe how to implement this method in detail.

 > [!Note|style:flat|label:Notice]
 > If your chain **doesn't** support the method of verification by synchronizing block headers (i.e., your chain fails to meet the prerequisites listed),
-> here are also other solutions,
+> Other solutions for cross-chain verification are also listed in this tutorial,
 > and please contact `Poly team` via <a class="fab fa-discord" href= "https://discord.com/invite/y6MuEnq"></a> for more support.

 ## 1. Prerequisites